KinuthiaIan/python-p3-dsa-stack-lab/README.md

 - `Stack empty()`: returns true if the `Stack` is empty; false otherwise
 - `Stack full()`: returns true if the `Stack` is full; false otherwise
-- `Stack search(value)`: returns the distance between the top of the stack and the target element if it's present; -1 otherwise.
-If the target element is at the top of the stack your code should return 0.
+- `Stack search(value)`: returns the distance between the top of the stack and the target element if it's present; -1 otherwise

 After you've made these changes, you might want to take another look through your code and see if there's any refactoring you can do.